-The primary behavioral endpoint of this study component is the proportion of patients reporting any unprotected vaginal or anal sex in the previous three months.
+The primary behavioral endpoint of this study component is the proportion of patients reporting any unprotected vaginal or anal sex the last time they had sex.
 In the Strategies for Management of Antiretroviral Therapy (SMART) study, at 11.2% of visits participants reported any unprotected anal or vaginal sex in the previous two months.
 Using post-enrollment data; 5.4% of patient visits included a report of unprotected anal or vaginal sex with an HIV-uninfected partner in the previous two months.